-passwd contains for each user the following information:
+The passwd file format contains for each user the following information:

-login name dummy password numerical user ID numerical group ID GCOS job number, box number, optional GCOS user ID initial working directory program to use as shell
+login name encrypted password numerical user ID numerical group ID GCOS job number, box number, optional GCOS user ID initial working directory program to use as shell

 This is an ASCII file.
 Each field within each user's entry is separated from the next by a colon.
 The GCOS field is used only when communicating with that system, and in other installations can contain any desired information.
 Each user is separated from the next by a new-line.
-If the shell field is null, the default shell is used.
+If the password field is null, no password is demanded; if the shell field is null, the shell itself is used.

-This file has user login information, and has general read permission.
-It can therefore be used, for example, to map numerical user IDs to names.
+This file resides in directory /etc. Because of the encrypted passwords, it can and does have general read permission and can be used, for example, to map numerical user IDs to names.